Shruti1303466/Data-Professional-Survey-PowerBi/README.md

 ## Tools Used
 - Power BI for data visualization and dashboard creation.
 - Data sourced from survey responses (cleaned and transformed as needed).

-r any questions or collaborations, feel free to reach out!